 Let $\rho:W\rightarrow\GL(V)$ be a Vinberg representation with Cartan matrix $A$ and image $\Gamma$.
 Define

 Note that $V_\alpha\neq V$ and $V_v\neq\{0\}$ are $\Gamma$-invariant subspaces of $V$.
 We say that $\rho$ is \emph{reduced} (\resp \emph{dual-reduced}) if $V_\alpha=\{0\}$ (\resp $V_v=V$).

-The following was proven in \cite{vinberg1971} (see Equation (32) and the corolloray to Proposition 19).
-The addition when $W$ is large is from \cite[\Thm 2.18]{marquis2017}. \begin{prop} Let $\rho: W\to\SLpm(V)$ be a Vinberg representation with Cartan matrix $A$, and suppose $W$ is irreducible.
+The following was proven in \cite{vinberg1971} (see Equation (32) and the corollary to Proposition 19).
+The addition when $W$ is large is from \cite[\Thm 2.18]{marquis2017}. \begin{fact} Let $\rho: W\to\SLpm(V)$ be a Vinberg representation with Cartan matrix $A$, and suppose $W$ is irreducible.
 Then $\rho$ is irreducible if and only if $\rho$ is reduced and dual-reduced, if and only if $\rk A = d+1$.

-If moreover $W$ is large, then $\rho$ is also strongly irreducible. \end{prop}
+If moreover $W$ is large, then $\rho$ is also strongly irreducible. \end{fact}